osick/ChessMG/README.md

 ```

-It gives the correct number `Perft(7) = nodes = 3_195_901_860`  and takes about 15 seconds (** more than 220.000.000 NPS**).
+It gives the correct number `Perft(7) = nodes = 3,195,901,860`  and takes about 13 seconds (** about 250.000.000 NPS**).
 Not the best NPS value compard to the original surge libraray (which is twice as fast) or other Libs as Gigantua etc..

-But it is quite nice for Python usage:
+But it is quite nice for Python.

-With Python-chess perft.py (see https://github.com/niklasf/python-chess/blob/master/examples/perft/perft.py) I get around 3.500.000 NPS, this is a performance win of around factor 60.
+Applying perft.py (see https://github.com/niklasf/python-chess/blob/master/examples/perft/perft.py) of the very good native python chess library, *Python-chess* we get around 3.500.000 NPS. this is a performance win of around factor 70.

 The performance of course depends on the underlying hardware, In this case the Server is as OpenSuse Server given as below: